sowmya1283/handmadehobbies/README.md

 The below image shows the user’s current page.
 <![if !vml]>![](file:////Users/sowmyaankamahadeva/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image005.png)<![endif]>

-Hover over feature, which turns the menu option the same as the active page when users hover their cursor over the navbar heading.
+Hover-over feature, which turns the menu option the same as the active page when users hover their cursor over the navbar heading.
 <![if !vml]>![](file:////Users/sowmyaankamahadeva/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image006.png)<![endif]>

 Hero Image

-I have included a hero image in the ‘Welcome Home!’ page Only.
+I have included a hero image in the ‘Welcome Home!’ page only.
 All other pages are similar to gallery pages and have nav links.
-And also a sign-up form also doesn’t have any logo.
+And also a sign-up form also doesn’t have any logo image.
 Footer

 The footer includes direct links to all the social media platform with the little icons Initially social media platforms were having the placeholder texts then later replaced with icons.
 These icons are very small and take-up very little space.
 Still Handmade Hobbies accounts on all those Social Media platform is pending to be developed in the upcoming phases.
 These links then will updated to connect to the respective pages.
 These icons were imported from font awesome using Javascript at the bottom of the page.
-I included a disclaimer that the site is intended solely for educational purposes and that all images remain the property of Handmade hobbies.
-I added this after seeking advice from the Code Institute on slack.
+A statement stating that all photographs on the website are the property of Handmade Hobbies and that the site is only meant for educational reasons was included.
+I added this after chatting on Slack with the Code Institute for suggestions.
 <![if !vml]>![](file:////Users/sowmyaankamahadeva/Library/Group%20Containers/UBF8T346G9.Office/TemporaryItems/msohtmlclip/clip_image007.png)<![endif]>

 Typography